ChukwuEmeka-16/junkwebsite/README.md

-# Flexisaf portfolio site
+# Flexisaf ecommerce website

- site for tracking user assets
+ site for ordering food and drinks
- totally awesome